-The analysis detailed in the 2017 Fiscal Impact Assessment includes estimates for operating expenditures per capita with and without the Ascension development at anticipated build-out in 2046.
-Municipal operating revenues were also estimated for the same period with and without the Ascension development.
+Based on analysis detailed in the Fiscal Impact Assessment, The analysis detailed in the 2017 Fiscal Impact Assessment includes estimates for operating expenditures per capita are projected to decline at full build-out in 2046 from \$1,400 without the Ascension development to \$1,390 with the Ascension development. with and without the Ascension development at anticipated build-out in 2046.
+During this same period, Municipal operating revenuesare anticipated to increase from approximately \$11.7 million without the development to approximately \$11.9 million with the Ascension development. were also estimated for the same period with and without the Ascension development.
+As such, the municipal tax rate with Ascension will decrease to 2.57 compared to 2.62 without the development.
+This equals an average annual reduction in municipal tax rates of 1.6% over the 30 year forecast.
 These findings were then applied to potential impacts on the municipal tax rate.
 Although broadly estimated based on a preliminary development concept the FIA does indicate overall fiscal benefits as a result of the development.